Learning Path 6 - Lab 1 - Exercise 1 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 Lab scenario

-You are a Security Operations Analyst working at a company that is implementing Microsoft Sentinel.
-You are responsible for performing log data analysis to search for malicious activity, display visualizations, and perform threat hunting.
+You’re a Security Operations Analyst working at a company that is implementing Microsoft Sentinel.
+You’re responsible for performing log data analysis to search for malicious activity, display visualizations, and perform threat hunting.
 To query log data, you use the Kusto Query Language (KQL).

 Estimated time to complete this lab: 60 minutes

-In this task, you will access a Log Analytics environment where you can practice writing KQL statements.
+In this task, you install the Microsoft Sentinel Training Lab Solution from the Marketplace which will populate a Log Analytics workspace with sample data that you can use to practice writing KQL statements.

 -